 Break out the oil and get frying!!
 Dip the strips in some honey mustard or ranch dressing, mmmm!

-Crunchy Almond Crusted Chicken Strips (my own recipe)
+Crunchy Almond Crusted Chicken Strips

-½ Cup flour
+- ½ cup flour

-½ teaspoon salt
+- ½ teaspoon salt

-¼ teaspoon pepper
+- ¼ teaspoon pepper

-¼ teaspoon Cajun seasoning
+- ¼ teaspoon Cajun seasoning

-2 eggs, beaten
+- 2 eggs beaten

-½ Cup finely chopped almonds (chopped in food processor or blender)
+- ½ cup finely chopped almonds chopped in food processor or blender

-4-5 Cups Vegetable oil 1.
-Cut chicken breasts into ½ inch strips then cut each strip in half.
+- Cut chicken breasts into ½ inch strips then cut each strip in half.
 Set aside

-2. Place flour, salt, pepper and Cajun seasoning in a shallow bowl.
+- Place flour, salt, pepper and Cajun seasoning in a shallow bowl.
 Place eggs in another bowl, then the panko and almonds in a 3rd bowl.

-3. Dip each chicken strip first into the flour mixture, then the egg, then the almond mixture.
+- Dip each chicken strip first into the flour mixture, then the egg, then the almond mixture.
 Set all coated chicken strips on a baking sheet.

-4. Heat about 4-5 Cups of vegetable oil in a medium dutch oven or pot over medium heat, until 350 degrees F. When hot, fry strips in batches for 3-4 minutes, flipping around often, until golden brown.
+- Heat about 4-5 Cups of vegetable oil in a medium dutch oven or pot over medium heat, until 350 degrees F. When hot, fry strips in batches for 3-4 minutes, flipping around often, until golden brown.
 Transfer cooked strips to a paper towel lined baking sheet and season with salt.
 Serve with favorite dipping sauce.
 Enjoy!